Are You Ready for Friday Night?: Plot

 Landry is concerned that his watch has been left with the corpse, and Chad is asking for him to wear it as it belonged to their family for 60 years.
 He is forced to buy a similar watch with Tyra's help.
 When his son does not open up about his encounter, Chad pays a visit to Tyra at Applebee's, questioning what she sees in his son.
-That night, Julie decides to go out with the Swede (Shakey Graves), angering her mother as she arrives until 2am.
+That night, Julie decides to go out with the Swede (Shakey Graves), angering her mother as she arrives until 2 a.m.
 Finding her kissing the Swede in his van, an angry Tami forces her out of the car and scolds her for her behavior.
 When Julie insults her, Tami slaps her, prompting Julie to finally express that she feels isolated now that she focuses on Gracie.

 The Panthers have their first game of the season against the South Milbank Rattlers, but McGregor constantly ignores Jason's advices and decides to prioritize Smash.
 Smash scores a touchdown, but upsets Matt when he mocks his performance in the game, causing Matt to attack him in the field.
 Eric witnesses this, and leaves in disappointment.
 Jason visits Tim, announcing that he has quit the team, will leave for Mexico to get a surgery and labels Tim as a bad friend.
 Tim takes an interest in his trip, and decides to accompany him.
 Matt goes home, where Carlotta (Daniella Alonso) consoles him.
 Eric visits Buddy at his dealership, telling him he agrees to his plan in getting rid of McGregor.